Kuli-kuli: Preparation

 To make kuli-kuli, peanuts are roasted and then ground into a paste called labu.
 The paste is then mixed with spices, salt, and sometimes ground pepper, and occasionally sugar.
 The paste is stripped of excess oil with water and made into the desired shape (round balls, cylinders, etc.).
 Adding potash to the oil increases the boiling point of the oil.
 This results in oils being extracted from the kuli-kuli so that more liquid oil is created than when the process started.
 While being heated and fried, the shaped peanut-paste begins to solidify and harden.
 It is then removed from the oil and allowed to cool down until ready to be eaten.
-It has a very long shelf life and is often given to children as a treat or sold in taxi parks by teenage girls to hungry travelers.
+It has a very long shelf life and is often given to children as a treat or sold in taxi parks to travellers.

 All aspects of producing and selling the peanut oil and kuli-kuli are socially considered 'woman's work'.
 Quite often, women control all aspects of kuli-kuli production and sales.
 Women grow the crop, extract and refine the oil, cook the kuli-kuli, carry it to the market, and sell it.
 In many cultural groups, this is considered 'her (personal) money' generated to spend as she deems fit.
 In contrast, a man growing peanuts is more likely to sell his entire crop of 100 kilo bags wholesale.
 The wholesaler will be responsible for transportation.

-Health benefits
+Nutrition

 Kuli-kuli contains proteins because of the peanuts from which it is made.
 It also contains magnesium, phosphorus and vitamin E.